 A Separate Shower?

 My preference would be to install a separate shower cubicle, and utilise the space left by removing the currently useless bathroom cupboard.
 Our current shower is over the bath, but it’s partly exposed to the window which causes unnecessary water to escape and increases the cleaning required in that area.

 When you design a new luxury bathroom, it’s worth thinking about how easy it will be to maintain.
 If we had the space, I would love a glassless shower, to avoid cleaning all those water stains.
-A glassless shower requires a lot of space so that water doesn’t escape to other parts of the bathroom, and room for an under floor drainage system so the water can drain away easily.
-Whilst we have some space, this isn’t going to be feasible, so I will be on the hunt for an easy to maintain shower cubicle.
+A glassless shower requires a lot of space so that water doesn’t escape to other parts of the bathroom, and room for an underfloor drainage system so the water can drain away easily.
+Whilst we have some space, this isn’t going to be feasible, so I will be on the hunt for an easy-to-maintain shower cubicle.
 A frameless glass shower looks absolutely stunning when it’s first fitted.
-However, unless it is properly cleaned around once a week or more, it can end up not looking as amazing due to the build up on scum one the glass.
-I wonder if there are any self cleaning glass showers out there, that would be a dream come true wouldn’t it.
+However, unless it is properly cleaned around once a week or more, it can end up not looking as amazing due to the build-up of scum on the glass.
+I wonder if there are any self-cleaning glass showers out there, that would be a dream come true, wouldn’t it.

 One Sink or Two in a Luxury Bathroom?

 I have really come to love the idea of having two sinks.
 I think this works really well for couples who have different standards of cleanliness.
-I would never have to look at my husbands stubble again, clogging up the plug hole or wash it away before it was clean enough for anyone else to use.
+I would never have to look at my husband’s stubble again, clogging up the plughole or wash it away before it was clean enough for anyone else to use.
 If I caught him using my sink, we would have to have words.
 And the best part is, there are so many types of bathroom sinks that I can choose from.
 The options are endless.

 Good Bathroom Lighting